 class is the container for the actual parameters

-We also need to actually create OwnerParameters
+We also need to create the OwnerParameters

 class since we are passing it as an argument to our controller.
-Let’s create it in the Models folder of the Entities project:
+Let’s create it in the Models

 public class OwnerParameters { const int maxPageSize = 50; public int PageNumber { get; set; } = 1; private int _pageSize = 10; public int PageSize { get { return _pageSize; } set { _pageSize = (value > maxPageSize) ? maxPageSize : value; } } }

-We are using constant
+We are using constant maxPageSize

 to restrict our API to a maximum of 50 owners.
-We have two public properties – PageNumber and PageSize.
-If not set by the caller, PageNumber will be set to 1, and PageSize to 10.
+We have two public properties – PageNumber

 Now, let’s implement the most important part, the repository logic.